-Hiatus hernia.
-Front chest X-ray of an infant suffering from a hiatus hernia, the protrusion of the stomach through the diaphragm.
-The diaphragm (dome-shape, across bottom), heart (bulge, centre right) and bilateral hernia (lying between the heart and diaphragm) are seen.
-A hiatus hernia occurs when part of the stomach protrudes into the chest cavity through the hole through that the oesophagus (gullet) normally passes.
-The most usual symptom is gastro-oesophageal reflux, the passage of gastric juice up the oesophagus.
+Hiatus hernia, coloured X-ray.
+Side view of a patient suffering from a hiatus hernia, the protrusion of the stomach through the diaphragm into the chest.
+The spine (green, down left) and ribs (green, upper right) are also seen.
+A hiatus hernia occurs when part of the stomach protrudes into the chest cavity through the hole through that the oesophagus (gullet, top left) normally passes.
+The most usual symptom is gastro- oesophageal reflux, the passage of gastric juice up the oesophagus.

 Model release not required.
 Property release not required.